Drawings while visualising pathways to homes with closed eyes

 by both the artist and the subject

-This work involves the artist and her subject and took place in a space in Berlin that was neutral to both parts.
-They had never met before and did not know anything about one another prior to the project.
+This work involves Bäcklund and another artist who in this context will be called "the subject".
+The project took place at a location in Berlin that was neutral to both parts.
+They had never met before and did not know anything about one another prior.

-“In Use” explores daily improvisational exercises while one part of the participants is invisible and without agency within the decision making process.
-The artist had to sign a contract agreeing on the terms set by the subject.
+“In Use” explore the meaning of a collaboration when one of the participants lack agency within the decision making process.
+The artist (Bäcklund) had to sign a contract agreeing on the terms set by the subject.

 Is a medium only a medium when in use?

 When does a body become an instrument for someone else's use?